cdhogan/DFT-basics/2_Graphene/7_projected_bands/README.md

      The input file for `plotproj.x` has the following format.
 Here we choose to sum over all pz orbitals in the system.
      You will need to play with the threshold parameter: if too low, it will plot everything; if too high it will miss the pz bands.
      ```
-     % cat plotproj.in
+     % cat graphene.plotproj.in
      eigenvalues.dat                                 <- The file created above
      graphene.proj.projwfc_up                        <- The projections on the bands (not the DOS!)
      graphene.plotproj.dat_pz_only.dat               <- Output file name
-     0.2                                             <- threshold
+     0.5                                             <- threshold
      2                                               <- number of ranges to sum over (=2)
      2 2                                             <- range 1: from atomic orbital 2 to 2 = pz, atom 1
      6 6                                             <- range 2: from atomic orbital 6 to 6 = pz, atom 2

-     % plotproj.x < plotproj.in
+     % plotproj.x < graphene.plotproj.in
         Input file > Reading   16 bands at   49 k-points
         Input file > output file >
      ```